Getting Clear on Your Career

 There’s an obvious answer here.
 Sometimes, moving forward with the answers you do have is the only way to discover the answers you don’t have.
 Sitting down and thinking hard about your next move is a solid strategy for crossing the bridge you’re on now with confidence, but the takeaway here is to let go of the belief that this choice is the last choice, and this career path is your Career forever, capital C. When one of your parameters changes, be it due to a lifestyle change, burnout, or growth, expect to find yourself having to cross another bridge.

-I’m excited to be an intern with CEA, clarifying my values and offerings, building my portfolio, and testing a new structure under conditions I’ve found I work best in.
+I’m excited to be an intern abroad with CEA, clarifying my values and offerings, building my portfolio, and testing a new structure under conditions I’ve found I work best in.

 Internships are great in that they can help you pivot sooner rather than later, a low-risk exploration for whichever parameter you’re struggling to define under the “professional development” umbrella.